IOR-BIC/AlbaWrap/README.md

 # AlbaWrap

 **AlbaWrap** is a Python wrapper for the [ALBA Library](https://github.com/IOR-BIC/Alba), designed to expose its core functionalities in a way that can be seamlessly utilized in Python environments.
-This project aims to bridge the gap between C++ implementations of ALBA and Python developers.
+This project aims to bridge the gap between C++ implementations of ALBA and both Python developers and researchers in the biomedical field.

 ---